EdDuarte/similarity-search-java/README.md

 ```

 This will return the Jaccard similarity coefficient for strings / sets that are
 considered to be candidate pairs, or return 0 if they are not candidate pairs.
-For
-a large dataset, this will only estimate the Jaccard coefficient for a smaller
+In other words, this will perform the expensive Jaccard coefficient call only
-subset of that data and ignore elements that are too dissimilar.
-This also means
+for a smaller subset of a dataset and ignore elements that are too dissimilar.
-that the result for candidate pairs will be deterministic while the result for
+This also means that the result for candidate pairs will be deterministic while
-non-candidate pairs will be non-deterministic.
+the result for non-candidate pairs will be non-deterministic.

 ### Internal classes